On The Mountain, and In The Valley

 Abounding in steadfast love and faithfulness…

 “And Moses quickly bowed his head toward the earth and worshipped.”
-(34:8 ESV)
+(Exodus 34:8 ESV)

 What’s interesting is that after experiencing the presence of the Lord, and worshipping, “When Moses came down from Mount Sinai… he did not know that his face shone because he had been talking with God.”
-(34:29 ESV)
+(Exodus 34:29 ESV)

-This reminds me of the passage in Acts 4 where the religious leaders “saw the boldness of Peter and John and…they were astonished.
-And they recognized that they had been with Jesus.” (vs. 13 ESV)
+This reminds me of the passage in Acts 4 where the religious leaders “saw the boldness of Peter and John and, they were astonished.
+And they recognized that they had been with Jesus.”
+(Acts 4:13 ESV)